Mitch Willis

-Otis Mitch Willis (born March 16, 1962) is an American former professional football nose tackle and defensive tackle in the National Football League (NFL).
-He played six seasons for the Los Angeles Raiders from 1985 to 1988, the Atlanta Falcons in 1988, and Dallas Cowboys in 1990.
+Otis Mitch Willis (born March 16, 1962) is an American former professional football player who was a nose tackle and defensive tackle in the National Football League (NFL).
+He played college football for the SMU Mustangs.
+He played six seasons in the NFL for the Los Angeles Raiders from 1985 to 1988, Atlanta Falcons in 1988, and Dallas Cowboys in 1990.